pubannotation/pubannotation/docs/intro.md

 permalink: /docs/intro/
 ---

-* *We are now working on documentation, however it is yet largely incomplete.*
+* *We are now working on documentation, yet it is largely incomplete.*
 * *We are sorry for the inconvenience you may experience for the moment.*

 <!-- ## Motivation